Chevrolet Fleetline

 A redesigned Fleetline with reduced body contour and integrated rear fenders was offered for the 1949 through 1952 model years.
 It was referred to as a "fastback" because of its distinct sloping roof which extends through to the trunk lid.
 The Fleetline during the 1949 to 1950 years also has a lower look than a sedan, with the windshield being one inch shorter in height than a standard contemporary sedan.
-The 1949 to 1951 models were made in both four-door and two-door models, with only the lower portion of the doors being interchangeable with a sedan door.
+The 1949 to 1951 models were made in both four-door and two-door models, with only the lower part of the doors being interchangeable with a sedan door.
 The Fleetline series is currently highly collectable.
 Many are made into street rods, with the common Chevrolet 350 small block V8 and the 350 or 400 turbo transmission being used.

+However, with the turn of the new decade, the fastback designs were quickly becoming dated.
+Cadillac had already shed its fastbacks after the 1949 model year, while Buick, Oldsmobile and Pontiac lasted until 1951.
+Even by its last model year, 1952, the fastback Fleetline models was reduced to just one model, the Deluxe 2-door sedan.
+However, only 37,164 were produced in that model year, just about one-sixth of the 215,417 Styleline equivalents, and only a fifth of the 1950 high of 189,509.